After 18 years of video editing, these are my top 3 laptops — spoiler: it's hard to beat a MacBook Pro

-Apple's 16-inch MacBook Pro is our top recommendation for the best laptop for video editing because it's sleek, long-lasting and powerful.
-Plus it's optimized for video work (especially if you spring for the M3 Max version) and offers a great selection of ports.
+Apple's 16-inch MacBook Pro is my top recommendation for the best laptop for video editing because it's sleek, long-lasting and powerful.

-While the 16-inch model's larger screen is great for home use, the 14-inch MacBook Pro is lighter and better-suited for video editing on the go since it's basically just as capable.
-However, you get slightly fewer ports than on the larger model.
+While the 16-inch model's larger screen is great for home use, the 14-inch MacBook Pro is lighter and better-suited for video editing with capabilities that can handle YouTube and TikTok edits.
+However, you get much more horsepower on its big brother.

 The Asus ProArt P16 is easily the best creator laptop running Windows 11.
-The raw horsepower under the hood paired with that gorgeous color-accurate 4K display, and that mean-looking matte black aluminum finish makes this an MVP at video editing.
+The raw horsepower under the hood paired with that gorgeous color-accurate 4K display, and that mean-looking matte black aluminum finish makes this a mean machine at video editing.

 The best laptops for video editing you can buy today